palkast/Blog_generation_LLM_App_LLAMA2/README.md

    a)Selecting Llama-2<br />
      Among the various open-source Large Language Models (LLMs) such as Llama-2 by Meta, Alpaca, Vicuna, Falcon, and others, each with its own<br />
      advantages and drawbacks I've opted for Llama-2 by Meta in this project.
-It surpasses other open-source LLMs in multiple external benchmarks,<br />
+It surpasses other open-source LLMs in multiple external benchmarks<br />
      including those related to reasoning,coding proficiency, and knowledge tests.
 Llama-2 is available in three different sizes: 7B, 13B, and 70B<br /> parameters.
 This variety facilitates exploration with smaller models and scalability to larger models based on specific use cases.<br />
      To download Llama-2 model, first you need to fill in the request form at Meta website.Additionally downloads are also provided through HuggingFace.<br />